ilrWebServices/grist-geocoder-hook-php/README.md

 `Table`: The name of the data table with the `Address`, `Latitude`, and `Longitude` columns, e.g. `Locations`.

-`Filter for changes in these columns`: (optional) `Address`
+`Filter for changes in these columns`: (optional) `Address`.

 `Ready Column`: (optional) A boolean (toggle) column that must be `true` for the webhook to fire. `Geocode` is a good column name.

 `URL`: The URL of this webhook application instance.
 If Grist is self-hosted via Docker or similar, you can run this application alongside Grist on the same [Docker network](https://docs.docker.com/compose/how-tos/networking/#specify-custom-networks) and avoid opening an external port.

-You should also include two query parameters in the URL:

-  - `grist_document`: The id of the current Grist document, e.g. `t1Z7KJvSKXj8vexu8RqtnA`.
-  - `grist_table`: The name of the table set above, e.g. `Locations`.

-A full `URL` example might look like `http://geocoder_web:8181/?grist_document=t1Z7KJvSKXj8vexu8RqtnA&grist_table=Locations`.

-If hosting the webhook app on a qualified domain with open web access, the URL would look like `https://geocode.example.net/?grist_document=t1Z7KJvSKXj8vexu8RqtnA&grist_table=Locations`.
+A full `URL` example might look like `http://geocoder_web:8181/`.
+If hosting the webhook app on a qualified domain with open web access, the URL would look like `https://geocode.example.net/`.

 `Header Authorization`: Set this to the string 'Bearer `[ACCESS_TOKEN]`' (note that it starts with 'Bearer' followed by a single space) where `[ACCESS_TOKEN]` is the same as the value configured in the `.env` file.
 This is used to limit access to the webhook app.